 NOTAM is the official aviation process for disseminating information of this nature.
-Normal practise is for notice on the intention to activate a restricted airspace area/s at least 24 hours prior to an event.
-However notice can be given within less than 24 hours with CAA prior approval.
+It is noted that normal practice is for the intention to activate a restricted area to be notified at least 24 hours prior.
+Provision does exist for less than 24 hours notice however CAA approval of such a process will be required.

-Consideration is being given to establish a continuous Automatic Terminal Information Service (ATIS) broadcast on an aviation radio frequency.
-The purpose of this is to allow pilots in flight to assertain whether the America's Cup Airspace is active or intending to be activated.
+Consideration is to be given to establishing a continuous automatic terminal information service (ATIS) type broadcast on an aviation radio frequency to allow pilots in flight to readily establish whether the America's Cup Airspace is active or intending to be activated.